hsenasilva/sample-cqrs/README.md

 This sample includes:

 * branch master - Normal spring boot application with servlet container.
-* branch webflux (In progress) - Spring Boot Webflux with Netty server, more functinal style (See https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html for details).
+* branch webflux (In progress) - Spring Boot Webflux with Netty server, more functional style (See https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html for details).
+* branch distributed-command - This branch uses Netflix Eureka to distribute commands.

 * README.md - this file
 * docker-compose.yml - this file is used by Docker Compose (https://docs.docker.com/compose/) to running Kafka, Zookeeper and Mongo